 Conceptually, the tax expenditure is the extent to which depreciation for tax purposes exceeds the actual decline in value of the asset during the applicable tax year.
 For machinery and equipment, the tax expenditure is measured as the difference between the current law depreciation schedule and straight-line depreciation over the period defined by the midpoint of the asset depreciation range (ADR) system that was in effect from 1971 to 1981.
-For structures, it is measured as the difference between current law depreciation over forty years.
+For structures, it is measured as the difference between current law depreciation and straight-line depreciation over forty years.

 For federal tax purposes, bonus depreciation has applied at various times.
-Most recently bonus depreciation of 50% applied to new equipment placed in service in 2012 through 2014.
+Most recently bonus depreciation of 50% applied to new equipment placed in service in 2012 through 2017.
+The percentage is reduced to 40% in 2018 and 30% in 2019.
 The amount of the bonus depreciation is subtracted from the basis of the property in computing the depreciation deduction for all years.
 For Minnesota tax purposes, 80% of the bonus depreciation is added back to taxable income in the first year, with that amount subtracted in equal parts over the next five years.

 A depreciation deduction was part of the original Minnesota income tax enacted in 1933.
 Accelerated depreciation was first allowed through administrative practice by the federal government in 1946 and by law in 1954.
 Minnesota first enacted an accelerated depreciation provision in 1959.
 In 1987 Minnesota adopted MACRS that had been enacted as part of the federal Tax Reform Act of 1986.
 A 30% bonus depreciation option was enacted federally in 2002 and in 2003 it was extended and the percentage was increased to 50%.
-Bonus depreciation was extended federally several times, the last of which occurred in 2014.
-Minnesota adopted the federal bonus depreciation in the first year and the subtraction of that amount in equal parts over the following five years.
+Bonus depreciation has been extended federally several times, most recently in 2015.
+Minnesota adopted the federal bonus depreciation provisions and, at the same time, enacted the addition for 80% of the bonus depreciation in the first year and the subtraction of that amount in equal parts over the following five years.

-Fiscal Year Impact

-2016 2017 2018 2019

-State General Fund \$82,700,000 \$84,300,000 \$88,700,000 \$93,300,000
+Fiscal Year 2018 2019 2020 2021 State General Fund \$74,500,000 \$66,700,000 \$13,500,000 \$10,200,000